 A props designer works on the creative design and sometimes, building of all props used for a production.
-This includes all hand held items that performers use throughout the show, as this can have some blend with a set designer.
-On a smaller production, the props designer may also be the set designer too.
+This includes all hand held items that performers use throughout the show.
+This can have some cross over with the set designer; on a small production, the props designer may also be the set designer too.

-A production, or video, designer works to develop any projections that are required for a production.
+A projection or video designer works to develop any projections that are required for a production.
 Sometimes, this may involve filming footage to include in the show, or sourcing existing videos for a production.
 Anything that involves showing something via video during a show would fall under a projection/video designers’ realm.

 The performers are the ones responsible for performing in the production.
 You may have them audition in order to help you select the right talent for your production.
 They also typically have a say and impact on the creative storytelling of a production, and often work with the director to bring ideas forth.
-These can include actors, dancers, circus artists, storytellers, devised theatre artists, poets, magicians, and any other discipline who considers to be a performer.
+These can include actors, dancers, circus artists, storytellers, devised theatre artists, poets, magicians, and any other artistic discipline who consider themselves performers.